Inside: Sharing the gospel with our family should be a part of our natural conversation with them.

-Fear of losing the relationship should not stop you from sharing the gospel; that is not loving my family member more than myself.
+Fear of losing the relationship should not stop you from sharing the gospel; that is not loving your family member more than myself.
 The Bible calls that fear of man, and it is a sin (Galatians 1:10).
 My top concern for them should be the salvation of their souls and their relationship with the Lord—not their relationship with me.
-This doesn't mean I am to be rude or arrogant but speaking with love and truth and faithfully sharing the gospel.
+This doesn’t mean I am to be rude or arrogant but speaking with love and truth and faithfully sharing the gospel.

 Witnessing to “Christian” Family